2016 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Market Activity: 2016-P Richard M. Nixon Presidential Dollar

-The 2016 Gerald R. Ford Presidential Dollar occupies a strategically important position for series collectors as the middle release in the program’s final year, making it essential for anyone completing the full Presidential Dollar collection from 2007 to 2016.
+The 2016 Gerald R. Ford Presidential Dollar occupies a strategically important position as the middle release in the program’s final year, making it essential for anyone completing the full Presidential Dollar collection from 2007 to 2016.
+Ford holds a unique place in American history as the only person ever to serve as both Vice President and President without being elected to either office—he was appointed VP after Spiro Agnew’s resignation and became president when Nixon resigned in August 1974.

-This coin was produced exclusively for collectors at three U.S. Mint facilities—Philadelphia (P), Denver (D), and San Francisco (S)—with no circulation strikes released to the public after 2011.
-Ford’s unique status as America’s only president who served without being elected to either the presidency or vice presidency adds significant historical appeal that resonates with collectors beyond pure numismatic interest.
+The coin was produced exclusively for collectors at three U.S. Mint facilities—Philadelphia (P), Denver (D), and San Francisco (S)—with no circulation strikes released to the public after 2011.
+Sculptor-Engraver Phebe Hemphill’s portrait design, announced December 7, 2015, depicts Ford facing forward and slightly to the left, modeled after David Hume Kennerly’s official portrait taken in 1975.

 2016-P Gerald R. Ford Presidential Dollar Price/Grade Chart